Jacobwasbeast/Minecraft-AI-ChatBot/README.md

 2. Check if their is a fix in the new version

-3. If not make a bug report on the github by hitting source on the curseforge page.
+3. If not make a bug report on the issues tab.

 When making a report add 2 tags the Forge or Fabric tag and the Version Tag
 <br>